HorizonRoboticsInternal/sagittarius-sdk/README.md

 # Sagittarius SDK (K1 Robotic Arm)

-This is a curated fork of the [original repo](https://github.com/NXROBO/sagittarius_sdk)
+This is a curated fork of the original repo [sagittarius_sdk](https://github.com/NXROBO/sagittarius_sdk).
+The original repo is licensed under BSD and the notice is kept at the top of each of the original source files.

+The modification including the `CMakeLists.txt` updates, a websocket service and a Python binding are all licensed under BSD following the original repo.

 ## Development Guide